cybersader/awesome-cybersader/📁 51 - Cyberbase/Obsidian Roadmaps/Dataview and Chronos Roadmap/Dataview and Chronos Roadmap.md

 - Give default view dates that define the start and end date such as used in previous code
 - Use the status of tasks to also affect the color
 - For tasks which only have a start or due date, make them points
-- Below the group level tasks like `\#roadmap/dfir`, if a description is not given, then instead use a "period" and base the color of the period of the, again, the task priority and/or status.
-Done or cancelled could be the only time that green or red are used for instance to show those superseding statuses

 Extra features:
 - When a created date is used and no other date, use a point with a purple color